myronladyjenko/Climbing-Route-Classification/README.md

 # Bouldering Route Classification

-**Note:** Commits done from a different person's computer due to it's GPU capabilities.
+**Note:** Commits were done from a different person's computer due to it's GPU capabilities.
 Work was understood by both members involved.

 ## Setup